Academic Operational Policies

 Duties: employee’s work as defined by the Collective Agreement or Employment Contract.

-Employee: full-time and part-time employees including faculty, support staff and management.
+Employee: full-time and part-time employee including faculty, support staff and management.

 Student: any person who is registered in a course or program at Loyalist College.